Think WARMTH to save lives this winter

 Wrap Up indoors and outdoors.
 Wearing extra layers indoors can help you keep warm.
 If you need to go outside, sturdy shoes with good grip or attachable grips to wear over your shoes can help prevent falls, and an insulated waterproof coat will help keep you warm and dry.

-Alert Keep an eye on the weather forecast and stock up with nutritious food and speak to your GP about medicine in advance of a cold snap.
+Alert Keep an eye on the weather forecast, stock up with nutritious food and speak to your GP about medicine in advance of a cold snap.
 If you have vulnerable neighbours, try and check up on them during cold weather.

 Money Winter bills can be very expensive.
 Make sure that you’re receiving all of the benefits you’re eligible for.
 In addition to the Winter Fuel Payments (Helpline 0845 915 1515), if it gets very cold you could be entitled to additional Cold Weather Payments (Helpline 0800 731 7898).
-Or via website: www.gov.uk/browse/benefits/heating
+Please call 0845 601 8821 for the Helpline in Northern Ireland.www.gov.uk/browse/benefits/heating

 Temperature Keep your bedroom heated to 18°C (64°F) and your living room around 21°C (70°F).
 If you prefer to heat just your living room during the day, to keep you warm through the night try heating your bedroom just before you go to sleep.